wdi-sf-september-2014/notes/objects_and_primitives/README.md

 Console {memory: MemoryInfo, debug: function, error: function, info: function, log: function…}
 ```

 So what's that?
-Well, working backward, it's the printed version of the expression `console`, which we had asked our REPL to evaluate by pressing enter.
+Well, working backward, it's the printed result of evaluating the expression `console`, which we had asked the REPL to evaluate by pressing enter.

 Now, the interesting thing there is that the expression evaluated to an `Object`, specifically the `Console` object!
 The `Console` is a kind of `Object`.
 More on what "a kind of" means next week.